 These can result in a virtually infinite number of variations that cannot be ‘hard-coded’ for traditional automation where a robot is explicitly pre-programmed to handle each specific item for every specific scene variation.

 This is where AI comes in…specifically modern neural network-based AI using deep learning.
 Inspired by how humans learn and reason, modern AI is able to make inferences and decisions based on past experiences.
 It is uniquely suited to work in exactly such an unstructured environment where we cannot explicitly train on every single item and scene variation.

-Check out this video by our Chief Scientist and Co-founder, Pieter Abbeel, explaining modern AI in a very easy-to-understand manner.
+Check out the video below by our Chief Scientist and Co-founder, Pieter Abbeel, explaining modern AI in a very easy-to-understand manner.

 2. Is AI as good as humans?

 As humans, we are amazing at learning and adapting to our environment.
 The bar set for robots is pretty high in that sense.
-When it comes to repetitive lower-order item picking tasks in a warehouse setting, such as sortation, induction, etc. AI-powered robots are able to perform at a human level in terms of speed and accuracy.
-This helps augment the efficiency of the human workforce and frees up workers to focus on higher-order tasks that require strategic and critical thinking.
+When it comes to repetitive lower-order item-picking tasks in a warehouse setting, such as sortation, induction, etc. AI-powered robots are able to perform at a human level in terms of speed and accuracy.
+This helps augment the efficiency of the human workforce, freeing up workers to focus on higher-order tasks that require strategic and critical thinking.

 3. How is AI trained and how long does it take?

 AI comes pre-trained based on millions of picks across hundreds of thousands of SKUs from warehouses around the world.
 Modern AI based on deep learning does not need to be explicitly trained on every single item type or scene — instead, it uses its vast existing knowledge to infer how to handle items it hasn’t seen before.
 This means that AI-powered robots are performant on Day One, and keep improving over time as it experiences new items and scenes.